lnball/openboxes/docs/drawbacks.md

 While OpenBoxes could be used by small-to-medium-sized enterprises (SME) in most industries, there are some limitations that might make it difficult to use:

 1) OpenBoxes does not have a Sales Order feature yet.
-There's not an overwhleming need for such a feature within the hospital.
+There's not an overwhelming need for such a feature within the hospital.
 For now, you can create a new location to represent a customer, generate a PO for that location (customer) against your facility depot, and fulfill that PO in order to approximate a Sales Order.
 This feature will eventually be implemented as pharmacists would like to generate a sales order when filling a